pr-120/BSH-server/server/README.md

 ### Convert Fingerprints to CSV Files

-Run this script to convert the collected fingerprints from the target device to a CSV file for further usage, e.g., in simulated execution or in combination with the [data pipelines](./__data/fingerprint_processing_pipelines.zip).
+Run this script to convert the collected fingerprints from the target device to a CSV file for further usage.
 The respective target set of fingerprints (training or evaluation) must be configured at the top of the script.

 Run the script as follows: `python3 fp-to-csv.py`